-For example, numerous observations of rattlesnake families dating back more than a hundred years were dismissed by the godfather of rattlesnake biology, Laurence Klauber:
+For example, numerous observations of rattlesnake families dating back more than a hundred years were dismissed by the godfather of rattlesnake biology, Laurence Klauber (1956):

-In 1992, Harry Greene, Peter May, David Hardy, Jolie Sciturro, and Terence Farrell published an article on viper parental care in a peer-reviewed book.
-In it, they present evidence that not only do families aggregate, but mother snakes actively defend their newborns.
+In 1992, Harry Greene and colleagues published an article on viper parental care, presenting evidence that not only do families aggregate, but mother snakes actively defend their newborns.

 Was there some technological advance at that time that finally revealed this behavior to scientists?
 No. But, it’s difficult to see what you don’t look for and these authors took the time to look.
 They also reviewed others’ observations of parental care in vipers, demonstrating that this behavior is widespread and more than mere attendance.

 When we began our study of social snake behavior in 2010, we were armed with cameras, binoculars, and field notebooks.
-With these simple tools we managed to document behavior that was once so easily dimissed.
+With these simple tools we managed to document behavior that was once readily dismissed.
 How?
 We were looking for it.
-And maybe more importantly, we largely left the snakes alone and let them tell their story.
+We asked the questions.
+And maybe more importantly, we largely left the snakes alone and let them tell their own stories.

 This is Woody’s story.

-We first encountered Woody (adult female Arizona black rattlesnake, Crotalus cerberus) in a pile of rocks and a jumble of downed pines in May 2010, about 150 yards from any known dens.
+We first encountered Woody (Arizona Black Rattlesnake, Crotalus cerberus) in a pile of rocks and a jumble of downed pines in May 2010, about 150 yards from any known winter dens.
 We visited this area a number of times through the summer, and found her almost every time, relaxing near some rocks or coiled among woody debris (for which she is named).
-Because of her camouflage, we would have to search around for her, which sometimes brought us in close proximity, but Woody was even tempered, never rattling or attempting escape.
+Because of her camouflage, we would have to search around for her, which sometimes brought us in close proximity, but Woody was even-tempered, never rattling or attempting escape.

-We were more careful in future visits to Woody’s nest, but she remained a vigilant mother: rattling from within her shelter if we got too close, or assuming a defensive posture in between us and her kids (as shown in the photo above).
+We were more careful in future visits to Woody’s nest, but she remained a vigilant mother: rattling from within her shelter if we got too close, or assuming a defensive posture between us and her kids (as shown in the photo on the back cover).
 The young caught on too, retreating into shelter if mom was upset.

 Eventually the babies shed and the family split up, each trying to get a meal before it was time to enter their den for the winter.
 Since Woody’s nest wasn’t located close to a known den, we weren’t sure when we would see her again.
 Was Woody’s den located at or near her nest site?
 Would she show up at one of the dens we already monitored?